nolanyee/data-science-portfolio/README.md

   * [__Final Exam Scheduler__](final-exam-scheduler/README.md): A program uses graph coloring theory to generate a final exam schedule from students' enrollment data.
 It includes a Monte-Carlo simulation function to profile time complexity.
     * *Skills: Python, Algorithms, Monte-Carlo Simulation*

-  * [__Flock Simulator__](flock-simulator/README.md):A program that simulates a flock of birds in flight (or perhaps a swarm of bees).
+  * [__Flock Simulator__](flock-simulator/README.md): A program that simulates a flock of birds in flight (or perhaps a swarm of bees).
 The birds are trapped in the window and fly around.
 The user can act as a predator and chase the birds around the window.
     * *Skills: Python, Linear Algebra*